KonstantinosIoannidis/Anchoring/README.md

 ## Description

-This depository includes the data and the Stata code used in Ioannidis K., Offerman T. & Sloof R. (2020).
+This repository includes the data and the Stata code used in Ioannidis K., Offerman T. & Sloof R. (2020).
 [On the effect of anchoring on valuations when the anchor is transparently uninformative](https://link.springer.com/article/10.1007/s40881-020-00094-1). *Journal of the Economic Science Association*, 6(1): 77-94

 ### Abstract